ashoklathwal/120-DS-Interview-Questions/data-analysis.md

 #### 27. Let’s say you’re building the recommended music engine at Spotify to recommend people music based on past listening history.
 How would you approach this problem?
   - content-based filtering
   - collaborative filtering
+#### 28. Given a huge dataset lets say 500 features and 2 million records and assuming that you don't have unlimited memory.
+How would you go about understanding & applying ML algorithms?
+  - The interviwer is looking for an approach to this problem- Increasing RAM may not be the answer.
+    A. Stocastic Gradient Descent Models.
+    B. Eliminating the correlated variable like length, width and height can be eliminated  if you have the "area" calculated.
+    C. Dimentionality reduction by separating the categorical and numerical variables and remove the correlated varaibles.
+For numerical variables, use corrlation while for categorical variable use chi-square test.
+    D. Radomized dataset, with a smaller subset of data say 200k-400k.